Bernie Wolfe School offers

 Since 1977 the school has experienced some structural changes and has

-grown to a steady enrolment of between 500 and 600 students.
+grown to a steady enrolment of approximately 700 students.
 It continues to

 strive for academic excellence while providing a safe, dynamic learning